-When I saw the owner of the bar the day after the heist he was in an unusually manic mood.
-Drink in hand, a mad hatter grin on, he leaned against the bar.
+When I saw the owner of the bar the day after the heist he was in an unusually chipper mood.
+Drink in hand, a manic grin, he leaned against the bar.
 “That cocksucker’s going away for a long time.
 We’re gonna hit him with grand larceny.”

 So why was the owner so downright giddy to press charges?
 Why put a soon-to-be husband and father in jail for stolen wine?
 Was this the mindset of a sociopath?
 Or a successful restaurateur?
 Is there a difference?

 As far as I could gather, the details of the crime were as follows.
 After settling the bill, the man excused himself to the restroom which happens to be in an isolated corner of the restaurant which happens to also house the “wine cellar.”
 (In actuality the “cellar” is little more than a humidity controlled walk-in refrigerator, and apparently is left unlocked during service so waitstaff can quickly access bottles for guests) It seems the man was emboldened, perhaps by a feeling of destiny and purpose -- he would soon father a child with his beautiful wife, life was going as planned -- or perhaps by whatever outrageous sum of money he had just spent at this fine establishment, to open up the wine cellar and help himself to one of the many bottles.
 He stashed the bottle in his coat, went back to his table, gathered his party and left.